vgalin/html2image/README.md

 However, for the sake of taking screenshots, headless mode is not very convenient to use.
 HTML2Image aims to hide the inconveniences of the browsers' headless modes while adding useful features such as allowing to create an image from as little as a string.

-For more informations about headless modes :
+For more information about headless modes :
 -   (Chrome) [https://developers.google.com/web/updates/2017/04/headless-chrome](https://developers.google.com/web/updates/2017/04/headless-chrome)
 -   (Firefox) [https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Headless_mode](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Headless_mode)